PauloLeal/english-name-to-klingon/README.md

 It also uses stapi.co to define the race of named character

-Make sure you have \`go\` to run the game.
+Make sure you have \`go\` to run the application.
 If you don't, you can download from

     https://github.com/moovweb/gvm